qwertyuiop0011/AmznK-epub-to-pdf/README.md

 ### Precondition
 - You should purchase the Kindle Book of the document you want to convert on Amazon.
-- Chromedriver needs to be installed (with a version higher than 99).
+- ChromeDriver needs to be installed with a version higher than ChromeDriver 99.

 ### Usage
 - Insert all of the data listed in ```config.py```.